RachelAnnB/RachelAnnB.github.io/README.md

 6: In terminal git push
 7: You have now updated your website!

+Note: use just git to show common git commands
 Note: Domain is through Google Domains Beta
 Note: CNAME files are used for DNS forwarding